Thank you for your interest in becoming a Rotarian.

 A Rotary club should reflect the community’s demographics, including professions, gender, age, and ethnicity.
 Diversity enriches every aspect of the club’s fellowship and service.

 Attending club meetings allows members to enjoy their club’s fellowship, enrich their professional and personal knowledge, and to meet other leaders in our community.

-There are five Clubs meeting in the Greater Nanaimo Area:
+There are five clubs meetings in the Greater Nanaimo Area:

-* Rotary policy requires members are expected to commit to any combination of 30 or more club meetings/ committee meetings/projects/functions/makeups at other clubs or things that we do in ROTARY.
+*Rotary policy: Members are expected to commit to any combination of 30 or more club meetings, committee meetings, projects, functions and/or makeups at other clubs or things that we do in Rotary.
 If a member misses their own meeting, they’re encouraged to expand their Rotary horizons by attending make-up meetings at any Rotary club in the world – a practice that guarantees Rotarians a warm welcome in communities around the globe.
 Find meeting places and times in the Rotary International Official Directory or when and where our District Clubs meet.